omeka/omeka-s-developer/docs/key_concepts/api.md

 ###### RDF property criteria
 Your request data can specify the `property` key.
 It should be associated to a list (array) of criteria on RDF properties.

-Each critrion is an associative array with at least `property` and `type` keys (respectively the RDF property ID and the type of operator).
+Each criterion is an associative array with at least `property` and `type` keys (respectively the RDF property ID and the type of operator).

 Possible values for `'type'` are: